 FairShare

-FairShare was built specifically for the Indian market.
-It's the only app in this list with native UPI deep-linking — when you tap "Settle Up", it opens GPay, PhonePe, or Paytm with the exact amount and recipient pre-filled.
-No copy-pasting, no switching apps manually.
+FairShare was built specifically for the Indian market, and it shows.
+It's the only app in this list with native UPI deep-linking — when you tap "Settle", it opens GPay, PhonePe, Paytm, or BHIM with the exact amount and recipient's UPI ID pre-filled.
+No copy-pasting, no switching between apps and typing amounts manually.
+For a group where multiple people are settling with multiple people, this saves a surprising amount of friction.

 - UPI: Native deep-linking (GPay, PhonePe, Paytm, BHIM)